Divided government

-A divided government is a type of government in presidential systems, when control of the executive branch and the legislative branch is split between two political parties, respectively, and in semi-presidential systems, when the executive branch itself is split between two parties.
-The former can also occur in parliamentary systems but is often not relevant since if the executive does not satisfy or comply with the demands of parliament, parliament can force the executive to resign via a motion of no confidence.
+A divided government is a type of government in presidential systems, when control of the executive branch and the legislative branch is split between two political parties or coalitions, in semi-presidential systems, when the executive branch itself is split between two parties or coalitions, and in semi-parliamentary systems, when the legislative branch itself is split between two parties or coalitions.
+In strict parliamentary systems, if the executive does not satisfy or comply with the demands of parliament, parliament can force the executive to resign via a motion of no confidence.

 Presidential systems

 Under the separation of powers model, the state is divided into different branches.
 Each branch has separate and independent powers and areas of responsibility so that the powers of one branch are not in conflict with the powers associated with the others.
-The typical division creates an executive branch that executes and enforces the law as led by a head of state, typically a president; a legislative branch that enacts, amends, or repeals laws as led by a unicameral or bicameral legislature; and a judiciary branch that interprets and applies the law as led by a supreme court.
+The typical division creates an executive branch that executes and enforces the law as led by a head of government (in presidential systems, the head of government is typically the head of state, who is titled president); a legislative branch that enacts, amends, or repeals laws as led by a unicameral or bicameral legislature; and a judiciary branch that interprets and applies the law as led by a supreme or constitutional court.

 Divided governments are seen by different groups as a benefit or as an undesirable product of said separations.
 Those in favor of divided government believe that the separations encourage more policing of those in power by the opposition, as well as limiting spending and the expansion of undesirable laws.
 Opponents argue that divided governments become lethargic, leading to many gridlocks.
 In the late 1980s, Terry M. Moe, a professor of political science at Stanford University, examined the issue.
 He concluded that divided governments lead to compromise which can be seen as beneficial.
 He also noticed that divided governments subvert performance and politicize the decisions of executive agencies.
 Further research has shown that during divided governments, legislatures will pass laws with sunset provisions in order to achieve a political consensus.

 In the United States, divided government was rare in during the early 20th century, but has become more common since the 1970s.
 Divided governments are contrasted by government trifectas—a different situation in which the one party controls the executive and both chambers of a bicameral legislature.
 Due to the ubiquity of bicameralism in the United States, trifectas can happen at the federal level and in 49 out of the 50 U.S. states.